LeeDustin/gini-calabash-tests/README.md

  }
 ```
 6. Execute `detox init -r mocha`, which creates a folder named `e2e` in the root directory
-7. In xcode, run the gini app (scheme gini, not gini-cal as in calabash tests) Alternatively, run `detox build` in terminal
+7. In xcode, run the gini app (scheme gini, not gini-cal as in calabash tests).
+Alternatively, run `detox build` in terminal
 8. Run `detox test` in terminal to run the default test, which should fail

 During my installation, the gini app cannot be built or opened successfully multiple times due to a `Unable to resolve module` error.
 If you encounter the same problem, try the following.